Strobesstrobes

 FrequencyContinuousPeriodic

 Automation wins on speed, scale, repeatability, and cost.
 Manual wins on depth, context, creativity, and false-positive filtering.
-Automated tools cover breadth (every host, every endpoint, frequently); manual testers cover depth (the handful of paths that actually lead to compromise).
+Automated tools cover every host and endpoint frequently; manual testers cover the handful of paths that actually lead to compromise.
+The classic mistake is picking one.
+Automation alone misses logic flaws and chained attacks; manual alone is too slow and costly to give you continuous coverage, so you end up deep once a year and blind the rest of the time.

 You almost certainly need both, weighted by your situation.
 If you ship frequently, lean on automation for continuous coverage between deeper tests.
-If you handle sensitive data or face compliance like SOC 2, a periodic manual test is non-negotiable.
-Most mature programs run continuous automated coverage plus at least an annual manual engagement.
+If you handle sensitive data or face compliance like SOC 2, a periodic manual test is non-negotiable, both because attackers target that data and because auditors expect human-led evidence.
+A practical split:

 How does agentic pentesting change the equation?

-Agentic pentesting blurs the old line between automated and manual by giving AI agents the ability to reason, not just match signatures.
-Instead of running a fixed list of checks, an agent explores the target, forms hypotheses, attempts exploitation, and chains findings, closer to how a human tester thinks, but continuously and at scale.
+Agentic pentesting blurs the old line by giving AI agents the ability to reason, not just match signatures.
+Instead of running a fixed list of checks, an agent explores the target, forms hypotheses, attempts exploitation, and chains findings, closer to how a human thinks, but continuously and at scale.
+An agent can notice the internal UUID leak from the earlier example, try the role-change endpoint against it, and report the chain, the exact reasoning a signature-based scanner cannot do.

 Strobes insight

-Automation that only matches signatures isn't really pentesting, it's scanning with a nicer name.
+Automation that only matches signatures is not really pentesting, it is scanning with a nicer name.
 Real automated testing has to attempt exploitation and chain findings, which is exactly what agentic agents now do.

 Frequently asked questions